-Figure 6.22 The distance between the centers of mass of Earth and an object on its surface is very nearly the same as the radius of Earth,
+FIGURE 6.19 The distance between the centers of mass of Earth and an object on its surface is very nearly the same as the radius of Earth, because Earth is so much larger than the object.

 This is the expected value and is independent of the body's mass.
 Newton's law of gravitation takes Galileo's observation that all masses fall with the same acceleration a step further, explaining the observation in terms of a force that causes objects to fall-in fact, in terms of a universally existing force of attraction between masses.